decidim/decidim/README.md

 ### Architecture

-This is not your tipical Ruby on Rails Vanilla App.
+This is not your typical Ruby on Rails Vanilla App.
 We've tried that using [Consul](http://decide.es) but we've found some problems on reutilization, adaptation, modularization and configuration.
 You can read more about that on "[Propuesta de Cambios de Arquitectura de Consul](https://www.gitbook.com/book/alabs/propuesta-de-cambios-en-la-arquitectura-de-consul/details)".

 ### Turbolinks